Riot police clear coal mine activists from abandoned German village | Science-Environment

 More than a thousand police officers in riot gear moved in and started clearing barricades on Wednesday morning following a court decision allowing the development.
 Police said they cleared one of the main buildings on Thursday.
 In their wake, bulldozers moved into the cleared areas, cutting trees and removing debris from parts of the site.

 "The weather conditions are a big problem today.
 We now have to analyse carefully whether it is even possible today to clear tree houses without risk," Aachen police spokesperson Andrew Mueller said.
-Protesters said hundreds of people were still holed up at the site and determined to stay.
+Protesters said hundreds of people were still holed up in the village, two of them in a tunnel under the site.

 "We are ready to last here as long as possible and maybe even make it to Saturday so that all the people who are going to come to the demonstration will join us here," Milena Glimbovski, a 32-year-old activist, said.
 Climate campaigner Greta Thunberg plans to join the demonstration on Saturday, according to the Luetzerathlebt environmentalist group.